• Skip to primary navigation

 kimchi sausage fried rice

-Kimchi Sausage Fried Rice.
 A delicious savoury twist on the classic Korean Kimchi Fried rice.
-Ready in 15 minutes and perfect for dinner or lunch.
+This quick and easy kimchi sausage fried rice is ready in 20 minutes and perfect for dinner or lunch!
+Made of simple ingredients in one pan and great for the family to enjoy!

 5 from 4 votes